- Did you get injured in a Houston motorcycle accident?

 At this point, don’t worry about what’s happening at the accident scene.
 Health should be your priority.
 Some motorcycle accident victims are unconscious at the scene and wake up in the hospital.
 If this is the case, try to stay calm as you put together what happened and why you’re there.
 Follow the doctor’s orders to prevent complications and hope for the best possible prognosis.

 If you can remain at the scene:

-If you feel “okay” after a crash, you still need treatment.
-However, you can utilize the time you have until the paramedics arrive in the following ways:
+If you sustained minor injuries that don't require emergency medical care--or even if you feel “okay” after a crash--you still need to get a medical examination as soon as possible.
+However, if you're able to stay at the crash scene, you can utilize the time you have until the paramedics arrive in the following ways:

 - First, move out of the roadway and dial 911.

 - Do not move your bike before taking a few quick photos.
 The placement of your motorcycle and related vehicles will be helpful for determining the cause and fault of the crash.

 - If the other driver seems drunk or agitated, steer clear until police arrive and NEVER confront them.